danielthalhuber/c0d3-curriculum-20200312-review/lessons/js01-html-and-functions/challenges/README.md

 12. Delay 1 and 2

     - Goal: Write a function called solution that takes in 2 parameters, a number and a function.
 It should execute the input function (which returns a number) after first input parameter milliseconds.
-Executing the function again after waiting the returned number of seconds.
+The input function should be called again after waiting the returned number of seconds.

     - Example: